 Flickr photo by Northwest Rafting Company

-5 Idaho Rivers
+5 Salmon River, Idaho

 White water rafting in Idaho is a thrilling adventure holiday for the wilderness surrounding the area.
 You can enjoy the scenic view of one of Idaho’s premier rivers, the Middle Fork of the Salmon River or the Main Salmon River, with its crystal clear water and soothing natural hot springs.